kontainapp/km-releases/GettingStarted.md

-To run a kontain based container image, the container will need access to `/dev/kvm` and kontain monitor `km`, so make sure the host has these avaliable.
-For Java we also requires kontain's version of `libc.so`.
+To run a kontain based container image, the container will need access to `/dev/kvm` and kontain monitor `km`, so make sure the host has these available.
+For Java we also require kontain's version of `libc.so`.

 ## _Can we make this automatic?_